 - We own and operate many dams, bridges, and levees.

 - USACE Districts are funded by projects.
 All our non-military projects have to be cost-shared.
 And we can't just decide on our own what civil works projects to pursue nor can we advocate for projects.
-We simply salute and execute.

 - Our projects require both congressional 1) authorization and 2) appropriation.
 Without authorization, appropriated funds may be restricted or withheld unless there is specific appropriation language expressing Congressional intent.

 - Studies and projects must re-compete for funding each budget year.
-And, as you know, budget priorities change every year too.

 - Under our International, Interagency and Environmental Services program, we can operate essentially as a government-owned engineering firm, providing specialized contracting support to government and international agencies.
 Got a question on how we can support you?
 Call us: 347-370-4550.